The best Fitbit 2024: Band-style fitness trackers and smartwatches from Google

 Reasons to avoid

 The Fitbit Inspire 3 has a revamped design featuring a wider and longer main unit and a better-fitting silicone band.
-And while it features a color AMOLED display – a first for the Inspire range – it boasts the same impressive battery life; even if you're using the always-on display, the tracker will last for around 10 days.
+And while it features a color AMOLED display – a first for the Inspire range – our testing found that it boasts the same impressive battery life; even if you're using the always-on display, the tracker will last for around 10 days.

-It tracks your heart rate 24/7 and uses this information, combined with your sleep data, to provide an analysis of your Daily Readiness and Stress Management.
+We loved its impressive suite of health-tracking features, including 24/7 heart rate monitoring and sleep tracking, which are combined to provide an analysis of your Daily Readiness and Stress Management.
 It'll also remind you to get up and walk around for a bit if you haven't done so in a while, and if you're having a stressful day, you can also try and relax with the 2-minute guided breathing feature.

 Read our full Fitbit Inspire 3 review